did-app/www/faq/index.md

 ### Why does DID.app send a magic link rather than a code?

-When copying a code it is possible for an attacker to mislead a user in to copying a code into the attackers website.
+When copying a code it is possible for an attacker to mislead a user in to copying a code into the attacker's website.
-This enables the attacker to compromise the users account.
+This would enable the attacker to compromise the user's account.

 Requiring users to click on a link is more secure than asking them to copy a code.
 The link includes the correct domain and is more resistant to phishing attack described above.